qmackay/paleochrono/README.md

 - `LID.pdf`				: is the Lock-In Depth figure (with prior estimates, observations and posterior estimates)
 - `thinning.pdf`		: is the thinning figure (with prior and posterior estimates)

-In each drilling-pair directory, you have the following output files:
+In each record-pair directory, you have the following output files:
 - `air-air.pdf`		: is the air-air stratigraphic links figure (with prior and posterior estimates)
 - `air-ice.pdf`		: is the air-ice stratigraphic links figure (with prior and posterior estimates)
 - `ice-air.pdf`		: is the ice-air stratigraphic links figure (with prior and posterior estimates)